janwuesten/firebase-typescript/README.md

 await account.delete()
 ```

-> For more information on how to use the Firebase helper visit the GitHub Wiki page
+> For more information on how to use the Firebase helper visit the [GitHub Wiki page here](https://github.com/janwuesten/firebase-typescript/wiki).